 Why Self-Identify?

-At TMU, we believe that having faculty and staff who reflect the diversity of our students and our city makes us a better university.
-It is critical to TMU's success to remove barriers and promote the inclusion of all TMU employees, including those from equity-seeking groups.
+At TMU, we believe that hiring faculty and staff who reflect the diversity of our students and our city makes us a better university.
+Diversity is critical to TMU's success, and we want to remove barriers and promote the inclusion of all TMU employees, including those from equity-deserving groups.

 Your information will help us determine where we are now so we can set realistic equity, diversity and inclusion goals and measure our progress.
 In turn, we’re able to create plans and strategies that improve the work experience of TMU employees.